0daysophie/discord-loggerjs/README.md

 input channel id or if server type is selected you can type every for all channels

 logs should appear in ./logs and the file names are [name]_[id].log

+open the log viewer html and select a log file to view it